simonbelingar/algo-clicker-f/README.md

 - to participate you need to fund the hotwallet with 0.2A
 - (click connect wallet then click new attempt)
-- do the clicker game, for each tap it will spam txns to prize address on your behalf
+- do the clicker game, for each tap it will spam txns to algorand nework to prize address on your behalf
 - when game finishes hot wallet will auto close reminder to escrow (everyone pays same price of admision)
 - bigger score = better cahnce of winning
 - thats it :D

-- all algos from teh prize wallet get sent to random winner (winner is the wallet from which you funded your hotwallet) daily*
+- all algos from teh prize wallet get sent to random winner (winner is the wallet from which you funded your hotwallet) monthly*